Learning Disentangled Representation for One-shot Progressive Face Swapping: Related Work

-\textit{3D face representation} methods are explicit parametric representations of the geometry of the human face.
-Blanz~\emph{et al.}~\cite{blanz2004exchanging} proposed an algorithm to estimate the 3D shape, texture and rendering parameters for both source and target images.
-Then, the swapped face image can be obtained by rendering the face that was reconstructed from the source face image with the rendering parameters from the target face image.
+\textit{3D face representation} methods are developed based on explicit parametric representations of face geometry.
+Blanz~\emph{et al.}~\cite{blanz2004exchanging} propose an algorithm to estimate the 3D shape, texture and rendering parameters for both source and target images.
+The swapped face image can then be obtained by rendering the face that was reconstructed from the source face image with the rendering parameters from the target face image.
 One drawback of this method is that it requires manual interaction, which is tedious and time-consuming.
-Bitouk~\emph{et al.}\cite{bitouk2008face} presented a three-stage method for swapping faces with a large scale face image database.
-In the first step, they detect and align all the faces to form a library of faces that are similar to the input face in appearance and pose.
-In the second step, the pose, lighting and color of each of the face images in the library are adjusted to match the appearance of the input face.
-Then, the candidate faces and the input face are seamlessly blended with boundary-aware image composition.
-Finally, the blended results are ranked according to a matching distance over the overlap region.
-One limitation of this method is that the pose and expression of the source and target faces must be similar.
-Lin~\emph{et al.}\cite{lin2012face,lin2014pose} introduced a method for building a personalized 3D head model from a frontal face image, which can be rendered in any pose to match the target face.
-Then the source face and target face are swapped based on the proposed personalized 3D head models.
+Bitouk~\emph{et al.}\cite{bitouk2008face} present a three-stage method for swapping faces with a large-scale face image database.
+The pose and expression of the source and target faces must be similar.
+Lin~\emph{et al.}\cite{lin2012face,lin2014pose} introduce a method for building a personalized 3D head model from a frontal face image, which can be rendered in any pose to match the target face.
+The source face and target face are then swapped based on the proposed personalized 3D head models.
 Color transfer and multiresolution techniques are also applied to make the results seamless and natural.
-Cheng~\emph{et al.}~\cite{cheng20093d} utilized a 3DMM for face swapping in video.
+Cheng~\emph{et al.}~\cite{cheng20093d} utilize a 3DMM for face swapping in video.
 One assumption of this method is that the acquisition process of the source subject is under control.
-First, given the source face, the 3DMM is used to reconstruct the 3D model of the source face.
-Then, the face alignment result and head pose parameters are used to match the expressions of the source image and target video.
-A relighting algorithm is further used to ensure that the illumination is consistent.
-Finally, the rendered source result and the target frame are seamlessly composed using Poisson blending.
-Dale~\emph{et al.}~\cite{dale2011video} proposed a method for replacing faces in videos.
+Dale~\emph{et al.}~\cite{dale2011video} present a method for replacing faces in videos.
 A 3D multilinear model is used to track the face in both the source and the target videos.
-Then, the source video is warped in both space and time to the target video.
-Finally, the videos are seamlessly blended by computing a spatial-temporal seam. \cite{nirkin2018face} first localizes 2D facial landmarks, which are utilized to compute the 3D pose, shape and expression with a state-of-the-art deep learning-based method~\cite{tran2018nonlinear}.
-Then, faces are segmented from their backgrounds and occlusions using a trained fully convolutional neural network.
+Then, the source video is warped to the target video in space and time.
+Finally, the videos are seamlessly blended by computing a spatial-temporal seam.
+In \cite{nirkin2018face}, 2D facial landmarks are first localized to compute the 3D pose, shape and expression of a face using a deep model~\cite{tran2018nonlinear}.
+Faces are then segmented from their backgrounds and occlusions using a trained fully convolutional neural network.
 Finally, faces are swapped using aligned 3D shapes as proxies.
 One limitation of this method is that it is not end-to-end trainable.